~ 1500: From Moses onward

 He was the logical choice, being a ruler of the tribe of Ephraim, who possibly knew his famous forefather Melchizedek Joseph.
 In any case, he would certainly have known of his heritage, which was Jacob’s Melchizedekian blessing on Ephraim and his offspring,

-In Hebrew we would call him Yeshua Messiah, translated as YHVH’s Chosen Savior.
+In Hebrew we would call him Yeshua, translated as YHVH’s Savior, anointed by Moses.
 In Greek we would say ιησούς Χριστός.
-In English we call him Jesus Christ.
+The English translation should be Jesus Christ, but translators chose to make a distinction between him and the later.

 “Now after the death of Moses the servant of the LORD it came to pass, that the LORD spake unto Joshua the son of Nun, Moses’ minister, saying…as I was with Moses, so I will be with thee: I will not fail thee, nor forsake thee.
 Only be thou strong and very courageous, that thou mayest observe to do according to all the law, which Moses my servant commanded thee: turn not from it to the right hand or to the left, that thou mayest prosper withersoever thou goest…thou shalt make thy way prosperous, and then thou shalt have good success.“